Kanye West Finally Answers Jimmy Kimmel's Trump Question

-In a new interview, the Chicago rapper responds to Jimmy Kimmel's question about whether he thinks Donald Trump cares about black people.
+In a new interview, the Chicago rapper responds to Kimmel's question from a recent interview, on whether West thinks Trump cares about black people.

 Photo by Edward Berthelot/GC Images

 Earlier this month, Jimmy Kimmel asked Kanye West what seemed like a pretty simple question.
 "You so famously and so powerfully said, 'George Bush doesn't care about black people.'
 It makes me wonder, what makes you think Trump does?"
 The rapper didn't have an answer, at least not before the show cut to commercial, much to his chagrin.
 It was a call out to his comments about the former president during the Hurricane Katrina telethon and a question many fans alike had been wondering after Kanye sported a Make America Great Again hat earlier this summer.
 As Pitchfork reports, today in an interview with 107.5 WGCI Chicago, West finally offered something of an explanation and an apology of sorts for his comments about slavery on TMZ.

 Since his appearance on Jimmy Kimmel Live!, it seemed like he had some time to internalize his answer.

 I feel that [Trump] cares about the way black people feel about him, and he would like for black people to like him like they did when he was cool in the rap songs and all this.
 He will do the things that are necessary to make that happen because he’s got an ego like all the rest of us, and he wants to be the greatest president, and he knows that he can’t be the greatest president without the acceptance of the black community.
 So it’s something he's gonna work towards, but we’re gonna have to speak to him.

 He also finally addresses his comments from a TMZ Live broadcast, where he suggested that slavery was a choice.